 We know that our patients’ lives stretch beyond the walls of our medical centers.
 As a result, our public policy and advocacy work focuses on many intersectional needs.
 We fight for low-cost and non-discriminatory healthcare, an end to the HIV epidemic, legal protections for LGBTQ+ people, gender affirming healthcare, racial justice in public safety, and much more.

-From the battle to save the Affordable Care Act to condemning so-called “Don’t Say Gay/Trans/Race” laws, we fight for what is right for our patients, our clients, and our broader community.
+From the fight to save the Affordable Care Act (ACA) to protecting trans rights and advancing racial justice, we fight for what is right for our patients, our clients, and our broader community.

 Below, you can read about a few of the many ways that we fight for justice via public policy and advocacy.